-Modern techniques of surgical hair transplantation can restore lost hair and replace or re-shape your hairline with your own natural, growing hair, which needs no more care than the ordinary washing, styling, and trimming you have always done.
-Transplantation can be done today so well that often a barber or stylist cannot even tell that grafts have been placed.
+Modern techniques has enabled advanced methods for surgical hair transplants that can help restore lost hair, replace or re-shape hairlines with your own natural, growing hair, which needs no more care than the ordinary washing, styling and trimming you have always done.
+Hair transplantation is so advanced that often barbers and hair stylists cannot tell the difference between natural growing hair and the hair grafts that have been placed.

 Who can benefit from hair transplant surgery?